alpenlabs/Technical-Whitepaper/README.md

 A Rollup System can provide a verifiable guarantee to a user that they can have full ownership, control, and the ability to unilaterally withdraw funds they deposit to the Rollup System.
 Importantly, these guarantees can be provided without any additional assumptions beyond the ones already required to transact securely on L1.
 Thus, we conclude that an L2 Rollup System can be trustless and can inherit the security of the L1 blockchain without requiring L1 to execute any L2 transactions.

-# 4 ZK Rollup on Bitcoin
+# **4 ZK Rollup on Bitcoin**

 In this section, we present our proposed ZK Rollup design for Bitcoin.
 Though a validity rollup is often referred to as a ZK Rollup, this is often a misnomer as zero-knowledge is a rigorous mathematical property of a proof or an argument that may not be guaranteed by validity proofs used in a rollup construction.
 We use “ZK Rollup" in our paper as it is used colloquially in industry, defining the zero-knowledge to be the property that the proof of computation integrity can be verified without knowledge of the private inputs used in the computation.
 We begin by addressing the technical challenges of implementing a validity rollup on the Bitcoin blockchain, followed by the details of our L1 (Bitcoin) Rollup Protocol and L2 Rollup System designs.
-Since there are existing L2 Rollup Systems implemented on other blockchains, our primary focus is to provide a detailed design of the Bitcoin Rollup Protocol, while presenting a high level design of an L2 Rollup System that allows smart contract capabilities on top of the Rollup Protocol.
+Since there are existing L2 Rollup Systems implemented on other blockchains, our primary focus is to provide a detailed design of the Bitcoin Rollup Protocol, while presenting a high level design of the L2 Rollup System that allows smart contract capabilities on top of the L1 Rollup Protocol.
 Finally, this section brings together all the components of our design from a bird’s eye view and provides a scalability analysis to demonstrate the potential throughput improvements for bitcoin transactions with our proposed design.

-## 4.1 Technical Challenges
+## **4.1 Technical Challenges**

 In our design, we implement the L1 Rollup Protocol as a bitcoin UTXO that contains a rollup contract, henceforth referred to as the “Rollup UTXO”.
 When designing the rollup contract, we face several challenges resulting from Bitcoin’s constrained execution environment and the restricted functionality of its smart contract programming language, Script.
 We use various strategies to counteract some of these challenges, but others require changes to Bitcoin core.
 In the meantime, we plan to implement the first version of our proposed design using the Elements framework [75] which already addresses the majority of these limitations.

 **No persistent storage limits Rollup State storage and propagation.**
 Bitcoin's execution environment doesn't allow persistent storage across transaction executions which prevents the Rollup Protocol from storing or updating the Rollup State.
 In our design, we have leveraged Bitcoin Taproot upgrade [72] to store state in a novel way which is described in detail in Section 4.2.3.
 Furthermore, we require that each transaction spending from the Rollup UTXO must include the Rollup State as an input to the rollup contract, and the contract verifies the validity of the input before execution.
 This mitigates the need for a storage feature within the execution environment because the updated state is passed by the transaction creator with every new transaction.
-The implementation of this solution is described in detail in Sections 4.2.4, 4.2.5, and 4.3.6.
+The implementation of this solution is described in detail in Sections 4.2.4, 4.2.5, and 4.2.6.

 **Limited programability constrains smart contract functions.**
 Script includes a predefined set of instructions called opcodes that are executed within a constrained environment.
 The program is limited to what is pushed to the stack as inputs when executing the opcodes, and lacks control structures such as loops.
 Not only does this increase the time for development and testing of smart contracts, but it also makes it impossible to replicate arbitrary logic.
 For our design, we were successfully able to translate complex Rollup Protocol logic into a construction that can be implemented using opcodes, as described in Sections 4.2.4, 4.2.5, and 4.2.6.
 We also make use of a few additional opcodes implemented in Elements [77] to reduce code complexity (even though many of these additional opcodes are optional for our design).
 The Elements opcodes we use are discussed in Section 4.2.2.

 **Bitcoin contracts cannot communicate with external systems.**
 A Bitcoin contract cannot communicate with components outside of Bitcoin, such as by emitting events.
-This is a limitation because an L2 rollup system needs to know when a user initiates a rollup deposit or a unilateral withdrawal in L1 so that it can update appropriate accounts in L2.
-We address this by adding a component that monitors the Bitcoin mempool for any relevant events.
+This is a limitation because the L2 Rollup System needs to know when a user initiates a rollup deposit or a unilateral withdrawal in L1 so that it can update appropriate accounts in L2.
+We address this by adding a component that monitors the Bitcoin Mempool for any relevant events.
 This is described in Section 4.3.2.1.

 **Contracts cannot initiate transactions.**
 Contracts written in Script cannot independently manage funds stored within a UTXO or initiate payments to other owners.
 Because of this, Bitcoin-specific designs are necessary to handle cases such as entry into and exits from the rollup.
 In our design, the contract doesn’t need to initiate any transactions.
 All the transactions are initiated by either a user or the L2 Rollup System, and the script merely validates the transaction details.